Akhil-Sharma-26/sync-spoon/README.md

 2. Go to `/client` folder and run `bun install` and then `bun run dev`.
 It will start the frontend server.

 3. Go to `/server` folder and run `bun install` and then you will require the db key which is not in the repo.
 So, you have to ask for it.
+Contact me at: `akhil26sharma04@gmail.com`.
 Then run `bun run dev`.
 It will start the backend server.

 4. Go to `/ml` folder and make a virtual envirnment by using the command: `source venv/bin/activate`.
 Then install packages by running `pip install -r requirements.txt`.
 Then run the server by going to the `/scripts` folder and running `python3.10 server.py`.
 It will start the ml server.